Building a business around the Amazon Buy Box is a road to ruin. Here’s why FBA sellers should stop trying to win the Amazon Buy Box.

 More fundamentally: You should not base your business on what you cannot control.

-What happened last week was just a sample.
-Sellers were also put into turmoil earlier in the year when Amazon’s Buy Box formula seeminlgy went crazy.
-Many sellers who had relied on it for some time suddenly were no longer eligible.
+What happened recently was just a sample.
+Amazon sellers were also put into turmoil earlier in the year when the Amazon Buy Box formula seemingly went crazy and made many sellers Buy Box ineligible.
+Many sellers who had relied on it were plunged into panic.
 Some sellers saw their eligibility change several times a day.

 My message in this article is that you should not build a business around the Amazon Buy Box for three core reasons: